ArtHitParade

 Louis XV likes to have fun, especially if it contradicts the étiquette.
 In 1745, his new mistress is young and pretty.
 She was not born in the aristocracy, and the king once again shocked the courtiers in naming her Marquise de Pompadour.

 Irregular husband and lover, the king had gone to further female conquests, but the vast cultural intelligence of Pompadour still makes her the best referee of the great French style.
-The hôtel d'Evreux, offered by Louis to the Marquise in 1754 and which was to become much later the palais de l'Elysée, is furnished in a splendour that can well compete with Versailles.
+The hôtel d'Evreux, offered by Louis to the Marquise in 1754 and which was to become much later the palais de l'Elysée, is furnished in a splendor that can well compete with Versailles.

-The Parisian craft is fabulously encouraged.
 After a tumultuous career, Cressent closes his business in 1756.
-His best successor to the court, who signs BVRB, is a discreet man whose biographical details are largely unknown.
+BVRB is his best successor to the court.

 Under the reign of Louis XV, the craft industry was managed by corporations whose perimeters were very strictly defined.
 The marchands-merciers are the only ones who may design furniture calling for several specialties.
 The cabinetmaker Cressent, who wanted his bronzes to be prepared in his workshop, was repudiated.
 The decoration of furniture with Sèvres porcelain is a specialty of the marchand-mercier Simon-Philippe Poirier.